 Quality resources by capable authors exist about peacemaking in the church as a corrective measure.
 As necessary and helpful biblical guides to conflict resolution are when the wheels come off in unfortunate, always regrettable church fights, another question begs asking.
 How can God’s people stay out of those messes in the first place?
 What can churches, their leaders, and people do proactively to cultivate a culture of peace within the community?
 How may they limit their need for corrective measures by adopting strategic countermeasures for safeguarding unity?

-Under the publishing banner of Baker Books, my book, The Peacemaking Church: The Best Church Fight Is the One Yours Never Has, will aim in that preventative direction.
+Under the publishing banner of Baker Books, my book will aim in that preventative direction.
 A church that intentionally works hard—indeed aims for a do-the-best-it-can preserving peace ethic—more likely will enjoy the rewards of ongoing unity than one that fails to embrace this biblically-mandated priority.
 Without a doubt, churches must possess the necessary tools for redeeming church conflict when it erupts; how much better to stock the kit with preventative measures that keep the corrective items tucked away in the box for as long as possible, maybe even never to get used at all?

 The Peacemaking Church proposes to ask this vital question: What perspectives, commitments, and skills must a church prize and master in order to make an A+ grade in cultivating a culture of peace for maintaining unity as a corporate priority?
 This book will seek to answer that question by showing from the Scriptures and the experience of one pastor and his church that learned how to do it the hard way.